-The Wideman Education Foundation is excited share the results of the 2017 Wideman Prize Competition – Ontario!
+The Wideman Education Foundation is excited to share the results of the 2017 Wideman Prize Competition – Ontario!

 The event marked the first year WEF has expanded the Wideman Prize Competition beyond the province of BC, working in collaboration with PMI Toronto, to make the competition a success.
 The competition was led by the organizing committee, Osmary Torres, Ariel Saltz, Latif Hassanzay & Mitchell R. Fong from PMI Toronto.

 View photos from the competition by clicking here, and don’t forgot to read more about the winning team’s abstract below!